daglar510/UAV_flight_dynamics_simulator/README.md

 **Interpretation of 6DOF Outputs:**

-The 6DOF simulation provides a comprehensive view of the aircraft's full motion.
+The 6DOF simulation provides a comprehensive view of the aircraft\'s full motion.
 The outputs include body-axis velocities and angular rates, Euler angles, derived aerodynamic angles (AoA, sideslip), airspeed, energy states, and inertial position.

 - **The Time Domain Response plots** show 21 different variables over time:

-  - **u (m/s): Forward speed**: The velocity component along the body's x-axis.
+  - **u (m/s): Forward speed**: The velocity component along the body\'s x-axis.
 Calculated from the integration of the x-axis equation of motion, which includes aerodynamic forces (like drag), thrust (from throttle), and rotational coupling terms (r*v - q*w).

-  - **v (m/s): Side speed**: The velocity component along the body's y-axis.
+  - **v (m/s): Side speed**: The velocity component along the body\'s y-axis.
 Calculated from the integration of the y-axis equation of motion, influenced by side force (related to sideslip and control surface deflection) and rotational coupling (p*w - r*u).

-  - **w (m/s): Down speed**: The velocity component along the body's z-axis.
+  - **w (m/s): Down speed**: The velocity component along the body\'s z-axis.
 Calculated from the integration of the z-axis equation of motion, affected by normal force (lift), gravity, and rotational coupling (q*u - p*v).

-  - **p (deg/s): Roll rate**: The angular velocity around the body's x-axis.
+  - **p (deg/s): Roll rate**: The angular velocity around the body\'s x-axis.
 Calculated from the integration of the roll moment equation, which depends on roll moment (L), moments of inertia (Ixx, Izz, Ixz), and products of inertia and angular rates.

-  - **q (deg/s): Pitch rate**: The angular velocity around the body's y-axis.
+  - **q (deg/s): Pitch rate**: The angular velocity around the body\'s y-axis.
 Calculated from the integration of the pitch moment equation, primarily driven by the pitching moment (M) and the pitch moment of inertia (Iyy).

-  - **r (deg/s): Yaw rate**: The angular velocity around the body's z-axis.
+  - **r (deg/s): Yaw rate**: The angular velocity around the body\'s z-axis.
 Calculated from the integration of the yaw moment equation, influenced by yaw moment (N), moments of inertia, and products of inertia and angular rates.

   - **phi (deg): Roll angle**: The Euler angle representing rotation around the inertial x-axis (roll).
 Calculated by integrating the kinematic equation relating Euler angle rates to body angular rates (p, q, r) and other Euler angles (theta, psi).